Guardians vs. Royals Player Props Betting Odds

 Kwan Stats

-- Steven Kwan has put up 92 hits with 21 doubles, two triples, two home runs and 38 walks.
+- Steven Kwan has recorded 92 hits with 21 doubles, two triples, two home runs and 38 walks.
 He has driven in 26 runs with 13 stolen bases.

 Kwan Recent Games